NS2CDT/ns2_beta/README.md

         - Nanoshield used on structures remains unchanged at 5 seconds
         - Fixed cluster grenade burn damage numbers being displayed to the target
 - Alien

-    - Innate Regeneration
-        - The innate regeneration of aliens stops as soon as they are above 30 % of their max hp.

     - Fixed Healing Soft clamp
         - If an Alien structure or player is healed by more than 14%/sec of their total effective hit points any additional healing is reduced by 66% .